-If your conservatory acts like a greenhouse as soon as the sun comes out, there are several solutions.
+If your conservatory is akin to a greenhouse as soon as the sun comes out, there are several solutions.
 Here are some expert tips for you to help cool down your conservatory.

 Older conservatories were often fitted with polycarbonate roofs.
 These roofs do not offer the required performance of a modern conservatory roof and will play a big part in your conservatory overheating.
 Even if your conservatory has a glass roof, if it’s over 10 years old, it probably won’t provide the solar protection which you require.